-In the last quarter of 1989 MGT launched the Sam Coupé.
+Slated for release in April 1989 for the retail price of £149.95 (inc. VAT) the SAM Coupé was launched in the last quarter of 1989 by MGT just in time for Christmas.
 MGT was already known in the ZX Spectrum world for a range of hardware that they sold.
-The Sam was their pride and joy, and unfortunately to be their downfall.
+The SAM was their pride and joy, and unfortunately to be their downfall.

 The internal PCB is a T-shape to accommodate the floppy drives, one story of the time is that ‘when they fed in the board shape the CAD program fell over’ although a sad fact of buggy CAD code than the romantic notion of a radical design departure!

 This was a time when the 16-bit machines, the Atari ST and the Amiga, were really being to take off.
 Sales in computers such as the Spectrum was in rapid decline.
 The Sam was aimed to fill this gap, a powerful 8-bit machine with specs that in cases out performed those of the 16-bit machines, at an 8-bit price.
 It was hoped that current 8-bit owners, particularly Spectrum owners, would jump on the nicely priced Sam rather than a more expensive 16-bit machine.